dfreniche/android-documentation/README.md

 # My Android notes

 Several documents that I maintain for myself.
+I just can't remember how to do the things I want to do.
 Maybe they can help you too.

 These docs are in Markdown format, prepared to be used with the superb presentation software [Deckset](http://www.decksetapp.com/)